tmobile/magentaA11y/design.md

   - For custom components Name, role state and group name is defined in the accessibility annotation layer
   - Form labels and fields are stacked vertically with no multi-column layouts
   - Input fields are sized to accommodate the expected character count
+  - Color is not used as the sole means of conveying meaning